 Hearts beat for art

-ICEHOTEL is all about ice and creativity – with art as the result.
+Icehotel is all about ice and creativity – with art as the result.
 That’s why the artists invited to take part are not required to have worked with ice before – they’re selected from among those who send in their ideas based on originality and creating it in real natural ice would pose a new challenge.
-This year 42 artists are taking part in ICEHOTEL.
+Each year some 40 artists are taking part in Icehotel.
 The notion that several weeks’ hard work and months of planning and preparation culminate in something that only exists for a few months is in some respects a bittersweet feeling.

 ICEHOTEL vision 2015